Third Party Ad-Serving

 Registering Clicks and Conversions in HTML campaigns

-As HTML Campaigns are served through a third party server, the Admin Panel will not register any clicks or conversions by default.
-If you want to track these events, then you need to follow these steps:
+As HTML Banner and Iframe URL campaigns are served through a third party server, the Admin Panel will not register any clicks or conversions by default.
+If you want to track these events, you’ll need to follow these steps:

 Step 1: Add the {click_url} and {conversions_tracking} parameters to your HTML/iFrame code